-Visit KidZone (Zone C) to meet the quirky mata mata turtle, a freshwater species found in South America, primarily in the Amazon and Orinoco basins.
-The mata mata is a large sedentary turtle whose shell resembles a piece of bark and whose head looks like fallen leaves, allowing it to blend into surrounding vegetation in water environments to catch fish as it swims close.
-Considered omnivorous, the mata mata is a “suction feeder” - thrusting out its head and opening its large mouth as wide as possible, creating a low-pressure vacuum that sucks the prey into its mouth.
-The mata mata snaps its mouth shut, slowly expelling water, and the fish is swallowed whole.
-Due to the construction of its mouth, the mata mata cannot chew.
-The mata mata is strictly an aquatic species but it prefers standing in shallow water where its snout can reach the surface to breathe.
+aquatic environments to catch fish swimming by.
+Considered omnivorous, the matamata is a “suction feeder,” thrusting out its head and opening its large mouth as wide as possible, creating a low-pressure vacuum that sucks prey into its mouth.
+While the matamata is strictly an aquatic species, it prefers standing in shallow water where its snout can reach the surface to breathe.

 Types